mf-luder/flactrack/README.md

 # flactrack

 Flactrack is a shell script for splitting a lossless single-file album into tagged flac tracks using a cue file.
 It uses only the command line flac encoder/decoder and standard utilities, and is meant to be portable and robust.
-It supports the set of audio formats that the flac encoder supports as input.
+It supports the same set of audio formats that the flac encoder supports as input.

 ## Usage